 Long and angled bangs are your best bet

 Girls with curls are prone to natural hair shrinkage because of the spiral formation of their hair strands, which causes the hair to appear much shorter than it is.
 Hence, it's always advisable to leave your bangs at a longer length.
 Ask your stylist to start with brow length bangs in the middle and gradually progress to longer ones towards the temples.
-Also, having your bangs cut on an angle helps accentuate the features and frame the face better.
+Also, have your bangs cut on an angle helps accentuate the features and frame the face better.

 Embrace your naturally curly fringe